iamthechad/javadoc2dash/README.md

 Docset creation requires at minimum two options: the name of the docset and the location of the Javadoc files to include in the docset.

-    ./d2d-cli --name Sample --javadoc /some/path/to/apidoc
+    ./d2d-cli --name Sample --doc /some/path/to/apidoc

 This will create a docset named Sample in the current directory.
 Docset creation can be customized with optional arguments: